English Country Dance

 Weaverville, NC 28787

 Thanks to Skip Metheny for creating the site, and to the new ideas and ongoing work from Jonathan Gilbert, Taija TeviaClark, Andrea Fey, Mark Phillips and Todd Pierce.
-Thanks to Jane Ware for our dancing bears logo.
+Thanks to Jane Ware for our dancing cow and bull logo.